lopezdsr/sql-query/hive_metastore.md

 SELECT * FROM describe (<data-location> stored as <storage-format>)
 ```

-Note that the column names are case-sensitive.
+Note that column names are case-sensitive.
 Incorrect column name specification results in an empty column, that is, the column seems to contain no data.
-To solve such a problem use the automatic schema detection, reorder the columns or omit some columns.
+To solve such a problem, use the automatic schema detection, reorder the columns, or omit some columns.

 The `SHOW TABLES` statement provides you with an overview of the existing tables in your instance.
-This statement allows an optional search filter to limit the number of results.
+This statement allows an optional search filter to limit the number of results:

 ```sql
 SHOW TABLES LIKE '*cus*'
 ```

 To clean up catalog entries for unused data, use the `DROP TABLE` statement.
-This statement removes the table definition from the catalog without affecting the actual data on {{site.data.keyword.cos_short}}.
+This statement removes the table definition from the catalog without affecting the actual data on {{site.data.keyword.cos_short}}:

 ```sql
 DROP TABLE customers
 ```

-## Partitioned Tables
+## Partitioned tables
+{: #partitioned}

-You can manage a table in the catalog which references data organized in multiple partitions on {{site.data.keyword.cos_short}}.
-The naming of the objects must adhere to the Hive-style partition naming convention: The object names must include the structure `/columm=value/`.
+You can manage a table in the catalog that references data organized in multiple partitions on {{site.data.keyword.cos_short}}.
+The naming of the objects must adhere to the Hive-style partitioning naming convention: The object names must include the structure `/columm=value/`.
 The `column` must be a column name that is included in the schema definition of the `CREATE TABLE` statement.
-You can also have more than one partitioning column in the object names like `/columm1=value/column2=value/`.
+You can also have more than one partitioning columns in the object names, such as `/columm1=value/column2=value/`.

-Following is an example list of object names on {{site.data.keyword.cos_short}} that is partitioned on the `country` column following the Hive-style partition naming convention:
+Following is an example list of object names on {{site.data.keyword.cos_short}} that is partitioned on the `country` column following the Hive-style partitioning naming convention:

 ```
 customers_partitioned.csv/country=Germany/cust-1.csv